th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/mqtt.md

 When you subscribe you can also use wildcards. ` + ` is a single wildcard(replaces one character) and ` # ` is a multi wildcard(replaces many characters).
 When you publish you can't use wildcards.

-## Which MQTT topics are supportet?
+## Which MQTT topics are supported?
 All available topics in rhasspy can be found here: [MQTT API](https://rhasspy.readthedocs.io/en/latest/reference/#mqtt-api)